mperzichilli/pyap/README.rst

 inside a text when you don't know for sure whether the text contains addresses or not.

-To achieve the most accuracy Pyap results could be reverified using geocoding process.

 Limitations
 -----------
-Because Pyap is based on regular expressions it provides fast results.
+Because Pyap2 (and Pyap) is based on regular expressions it provides fast results.
 This is also a limitation because regexps intentionally do not use too much context to detect an address.